StevenVuong/EarthOrg/README.md

-# Manmade Environmental Disaster Discovery and Visualisation
+# Environmental Disaster Discovery and Visualisation
 Visualising and uncovering the hidden data behind manmade environmental disasters.